How To SEO A WooCommerce Store

-Learning how to SEO a WooCommerce store is a great way to bring in more high-quality traffic.
+You will need a woocommerce SEO guide to help you build out your WooCommerce store and attract even more high-quality traffic.
 E-commerce is pretty competitive.
 You are oftentimes competing with some of the biggest names in your particular niche.
 However, it is not impossible.
-Let’s go over some ways that you can work on the SEO of your store.
+Let’s go over some ways that you can work on the SEO of your woocommerce store.

 - Sleeve length?

 When you really start to think about it, you will soon realize that there are a lot of options.
 This is why following a woocommerce SEO guide will keep you from getting sidetracked and confused.
 Determining the correct site structure first is most important.
 You also want the URL to have keywords in it.
 So, you wouldn’t make the URL women and men, but women’s-tee-shirts and men’s tee shirts for an example.
 These are called long-tailed keywords.
 Finding phrases that people will search for to find your products using these long-tailed keywords – these are keys to your success.

 Another high priority in this WooCommerce SEO guide is keyword research.
 You should do some research on what keywords are actually getting searched.
 You would be surprised by the different results that might come up.
 There are many ways to do keyword research and it is important to the overall success of the e-commerce SEO campaign.

 Once you have your keywords and the structure planned out, you are ready to begin the design of your WooCommerce website with proper structure and keywords that will help with what they call On-Page SEO.